Abandoned & Little-Known Airfields:

 The last aeronautical chart depiction which has been located of MCAS Tustin was on the 1994 LA Terminal Chart,

 which depicted Tustin as having a 3,000' paved runway.

-An undated photo of a F4U Corsair fighter, which was presumably flown into the base for an airshow.
+A circa 1990s photo of a F4U Corsair fighter, which was presumably flown into the base for an airshow.

 A poster by Paul & Kimberleigh Gavin of Gavin Arts for the 9/10/95 MCAS Tustin Open House.

 A 1996 photo by Chris Lampe of Marine Sikorsky CH-53E Sea Stallions in front of one of Tustin's giant blimp hangars & its control tower.